 Even if we don’t pay sparrow tax anymore, some taxes are still part of daily life.
 We often don’t even notice them—like when you're drinking a cup of coffee, for example.
 But hopefully, if tax funds are used for projects like repairing public roads, we’ll notice the improvements that we all benefit from.

 Your money at N26

 Got a clearer idea now of how taxes work?
 Then it’s time to look at your finances!
 Thanks to N26’s Statistics feature, you can enjoy an in-depth overview of your monthly income and outgoings.
 This smart tool automatically categorizes all your transactions to help you budget more effectively.
 Plus, you’ll get real-time push notifications for every payment made, so you know where your money’s going and when you’ve received your salary.
 And if you want to put some money aside for your own car or your next flight, just use our N26 Spaces sub-accounts to keep your savings goals in sight at all times.
-You can manage your money easily on your phone, and it takes just eight minutes and a few taps to open an account.
+You can manage your money easily on your phone, and it takes just minutes and a few taps to open an account.
 Discover the perfect account for you today.

 Love your bank

 Related postsThese might also interest you

 Filing your tax return in Deutschland?
 Find out which expenses are tax deductible.
 Plus, learn about a practical tool designed to make your 2021 tax return a breeze.